muso31/Helixbase-modules/README.md

 * Please supply a Readme with your module using the [sample template](https://github.com/muso31/Helixbase-modules/tree/master/README_Sample.md)
 * Include a package (if required) in the root folder of your module in a folder called [sitecore package](https://github.com/muso31/Helixbase-modules/tree/master/src/Feature/Redirects/sitecore%20package)

+* Your module should follow the frameworks/conventions used in Helix Base e.g.:
-* Your module should use the Helixbase namespace e.g. Helixbase.Feature.Fun
+  * use the Helixbase namespace - Helixbase.Feature.* for example
+  * use Unicorn if serializing items
+  * use Glass if mapping data, (you may wish to used the [Foundation Repositories](https://github.com/muso31/Helixbase/tree/master/src/Foundation/Content/website/Repositories))